nginxinc/kubernetes-ingress/docs/content/app-protect-dos/installation.md

 ## Prerequisites

-1. Make sure you have access to the Ingress controller image:
+1. Make sure you have access to the Ingress Controller image:
-    * For NGINX Plus Ingress controller, see [here](/nginx-ingress-controller/installation/pulling-ingress-controller-image) for details on how to pull the image from the F5 Docker registry.
+    * For NGINX Plus Ingress Controller, see [here](/nginx-ingress-controller/installation/pulling-ingress-controller-image) for details on how to pull the image from the F5 Docker registry.
     * To pull from the F5 Container registry in your Kubernetes cluster, configure a docker registry secret using your JWT token from the MyF5 portal by following the instructions from [here](/nginx-ingress-controller/installation/using-the-jwt-token-docker-secret).
     * It is also possible to build your own image and push it to your private Docker registry by following the instructions from [here](/nginx-ingress-controller/installation/building-ingress-controller-image).
-2. Clone the Ingress controller repo:
+2. Clone the Ingress Controller repo:
     ```
     $ git clone https://github.com/nginxinc/kubernetes-ingress.git --branch v2.2.0
     $ cd kubernetes-ingress